solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 Naive solution would be to pass function as a prop from PhoneBookComponent to PhonebookListing and from there to Contact and from there to DeleteButton.
 Works, but is not too elegant.

 I was building single page app in ClojureScript with great great great [Reagent framework](http://reagent-project.github.io/), which is a minimalistic ClojureScript wrapper for React.
-I needed some guidance in how I should construct my application when it got bigger and re-frame architechture seemed intresting.
-[Re-frame](https://github.com/Day8/re-frame) is an opinionated architechture in building SP-apps and it's pretty darn simple yet clean and elegant to my taste.
+I needed some guidance in how I should construct my application when it got bigger and re-frame architecture seemed intresting.
+[Re-frame](https://github.com/Day8/re-frame) is an opinionated architecture in building SP-apps and it's pretty darn simple yet clean and elegant to my taste.
 I realised, that [Re-frame](https://github.com/Day8/re-frame) is an improved and more structured version of what I initially was doing when I was learning React.

-This post presents a simple re-framish or reframe influenced architechture in building rather small scale vanilla React apps.
+This post presents a simple re-framish or reframe influenced architecture in building rather small scale vanilla React apps.
 It is more for you to improve your thinking in React and it's not a comprehensive guide in building robust React applications.
-For more comprehensive architechture you can check out [Flux](https://facebook.github.io/flux/).
+For more comprehensive architecture you can check out [Flux](https://facebook.github.io/flux/).

 ## The big picture